 However, it is possible to purchase a private health insurance.

 The Blue European Health Insurance Card

-This card ensures that, should you have a health emergency while visiting one of the above-mentioned countries, you will be entitled to the same treatment as nationals of the country you are travelling in.
+This card ensures that you will be entitled to the same treatment as nationals of the country you are travelling in.
 That may not necessarily mean that treatment will be free, unless the citizens of the country you are visiting receive treatment for free.
-Thus, to avoid unexpected medical expenses, you should be sure to take out travel insurance before you go on holiday to ensure that you can get the help you need without taking a financial hit.
+Thus, to avoid unexpected medical expenses, you should be sure to take out travel insurance before you go on holiday.

 If you are covered by the Danish health insurance, you can order the card for free online.